 Most public relation works a combination of logical and psychological of methods distortion defeat there on purpose but often it is possible to switch from an un popular concept, express in standardized term, to a popular or at least and acceptable one, without doing violence to truth.
-Much specialization has developed in public relation work in areas such as banking, agriculture, education etc. Also many public relation workers specialize in the use of specific media such as audio visual materials or stockholders reports.
+Much specialization has developed in public relation work in areas such as banking, agriculture, education etc. Also many public relation workers specialize in the use of specific media such as audio visual materials or stockholders reports

 Types of Publics

 Customers

 Investors/shareholders

-Local
+Local authorities

-Local
+Local communities

-Opinion
+Opinion makers

-Suppliers/Trade
+Suppliers/Trade associations

-Employees/Trade
+Employees/Trade unions

 Media

 Special interest groups etc.